 Most of the food you eat is broken down into glucose.
-Your body needs glucose because it’s the fuel that makes your muscles, organs, and brain work properly.

-Glucose can’t be used as fuel until it enters your cells.
+Your body needs glucose because it’s the primary fuel that makes your muscles, organs, and brain work properly.
+But glucose can’t be used as fuel until it enters your cells.

-Insulin, a hormone produced by your pancreas, unlocks cells so that glucose can enter them.
-Without insulin, glucose would keep floating around in your bloodstream with nowhere to go, becoming increasingly more concentrated over time.
+Insulin, a hormone produced by your pancreas, unlocks cells so glucose can enter them.
+Without insulin, that glucose keeps floating around in your bloodstream with nowhere to go.
+It can become increasingly more concentrated over time.

 Symptoms of hyperglycemia typically begin when your blood glucose goes above

-Symptoms of a blood sugar spike include:
+Symptoms of a blood sugar spike may include:

 - frequent urination

 A blood sugar spike happens when glucose builds up in the bloodstream and your blood sugar levels increase.
 This may happen after eating.

 It’s important to know the early symptoms of high blood sugar, or hyperglycemia.
 Early testing and treatment can help prevent more severe symptoms.

 Early signs of high blood sugar can include: